Skip to main content

 Inputs

 Reconstruction needs a trustworthy starting point and ordered changes.
-The starting point can come from a REST snapshot, a WebSocket snapshot, or a checkpoint route where the venue family supports it.
+The starting point can come from a REST snapshot, a WebSocket snapshot, or a checkpoint route in venue families that expose checkpoints.
 Changes can come from diffs, replay messages, or a bounded historical stream.
 Store the source route or channel with every run.

 TypeScript Reconstruction Helpers